 Senators and Members’ eligibility to travel is determined primarily by Remuneration Tribunal Determination 2012/04 ‑ Members of Parliament – Entitlements and Remuneration Tribunal Determination 2016/08 ‑ Members of Parliament – Travelling Allowance.
 A copy of each Determination can be found on the Remuneration Tribunal’s website.

 Ministerial and Parliamentary Services provides a monthly management report to all Senators and Members, detailing their travel expenses.
 Senators and Members are encouraged to check the accuracy of each monthly management report as it is received to ensure that travel at Commonwealth expense by themselves, their family members and their employees has been in accordance with the relevant provisions.

 Every six months, Senators and Members are provided with a report of their work expenditure (including travel by themselves and their family members).
 Senators and Members are requested to check the information provided in the report and advise Ministerial and Parliamentary Services of any changes.
 They are also asked to certify that their claims have been in accordance with the provisions legislated for each respective work expense.
 This information is published on the Parliamentarians’ Reporting page of the Finance website.

 A Senator or Member wishing to claim travelling allowance and/or private vehicle allowance is required to submit details on a Travel Declaration form for each occasion that he or she travels at Australian Government expense.

-1 Section 4 of, and item 8 of Part 1 of Schedule 1 to, the Parliamentary Entitlements Act 1990 and Remuneration Tribunal Determinations 2012/04 (as amended by 2012/15) and 2012/19.
+1 Section 4 of, and item 8 of Part 1 of Schedule 1 to, the Parliamentary Entitlements Act 1990 and Remuneration Tribunal Determinations 2012/04 and 2016/08.